 - Carefully remove the baking dish from the oven, then add in 2 minced garlic cloves.

 - Use the bottom of a wooden spoon to break up the tomatoes and feta, and combine it into a creamy and chunky “sauce” along with the garlic.

 - Add in the fresh basil and stir to combine.

 - Finally, add in the cooked pasta and stir until it is coated in the feta and cherry tomato mixture.

 - Serve with additional fresh basil (if desired), and enjoy.

 - Pasta: Use 8oz (225g) of your favorite pasta to make this recipe.
 Medium- sized types are best (fusili, rotini, cavatappi, etc).
-You could also substitute your favorite gluten-free pasta if you are gluten-free.
+You could also substitute your favorite gluten-free or chickpea pasta if you are gluten-free.

 - Tomatoes: You could use 2 (15oz) cans of good quality canned cherry tomatoes (drained) in place of the tomatoes in this recipe, but fresh is best.
 Regular diced tomatoes won't cut it.

 - Basil: Use 2 teaspoons of dried basil as a substitute for fresh if you cannot find fresh basil.

 Please note that some of my blog posts here at Dash for Dinner may contain affiliate links.
 If you make a purchase through these links, I will get a small commission at no additional cost to you.
 Please see my Disclaimer for more information.